LucHermitte/VimFold4C/README.md

 ActivateAddons VimFold4C
 ```

-If you really want to stick with dependencies unware plugins that cannot
+If you really want to stick with dependencies unaware plugins that cannot
 support subversion repositories like Vundle, you can install vim-script mirror
 of lh-vim-lib on github.
 ```vim